pavian57/qsosrv/README.md

 ```

 ### ESP8266 / MicroPython
 I used VS Code with PyMakr to Upload Code to a esp8266 Wemos mini D1.
 After successfully uploading the code to the ESP8266, simply reset the device.
+If it does not connect automatically, doublecheck if you have added **"wch.cn"** to your Pymakr's Globalsettings Section **"autoconnect_comport_manufacturers":**.

 ## Set-up